tewarid/tewarid.github.io/_posts/2004/2004-11-30-producing-pdf-documents-with-xslt-and-xsl-fo.md

 1. XSL Transformation

     In this step an XSL template containing XSLT instructions is used to process XML data and generate output in a technology independent formatting scheme called XSL:FO.
 XSL:FO contains enough content and formatting information to produce documents in a variety of different formats such as PDF, PostScript, RTF, and so on.
-This step is carried out by an XSLT processor such as [Xalan Java](https://xml.apache.org/xalan-j/) or [msxml](http://msdn.microsoft.com/xml/).
+This step is carried out by an XSLT processor such as [Xalan Java](https://xml.apache.org/xalan-j/) or MSXML.

 2. XSL:FO processing